-The 17 states that have expanded their school Medicaid programs (as of May 2022) are serving more than 15 million children and youth in grades K-12, and more states are working toward expansion.
+The more than two dozen states that have expanded their school Medicaid programs (as of October 2023) are serving more than 15 million children and youth in grades K-12, and more states are working toward expansion.

-Many states also are exemplifying best practices that support the delivery of school health services to students enrolled in Medicaid.
+Many states also exemplify best practices that support the delivery of school health services to students enrolled in Medicaid.
 These changes include:

 - Implementing policies that support cross-sector data sharing to better coordinate care.

 - Advancing changes in telehealth policies and programs that expand access to school health services.

 - Recognizing additional school health providers (e.g. school psychologists, behavior analysts, school social workers, physicians assistants) as qualified to bill Medicaid, resulting in federal reimbursement for their services.